Roidneg/API-Personal-Movie-Collection-Project/README.md

 # Movie Collection Analysis

 ## Project Overview
+This project initially began with exploring data using the IMDb API to fetch metadata for movies.
+However, the approach shifted to leveraging a curated Google Sheet containing my personal collection for better alignment with my workflow.

 This project explores patterns and trends within my personal movie collection, spanning a few hundred titles.
 The focus is on analyzing key attributes such as **Genre**, **Release Year**, **Release Decade**, and **Format** (e.g., TV, Movie, Anime).
 The dataset is derived from a curated Google Sheet of my collection.

 Through data analysis and visualizations, the project aims to highlight: